Midwest Regional Representative, ARLIS/NA

 317-920-2662, ext.
 225

-as Board liaison to Standards Committee, Publications Committee,
+as Board liaison to Standards Committee, Cataloging Advisory Committee, and

 Board liaison, communicated with and kept all three committees (Standards,

-Publications, and Public Policy) informed of upcoming deadlines for reports,
+Cataloging Advisory, and Public Policy) informed of upcoming deadlines for

 introductory letter, reminders, and other correspondence and follow-ups via